jamesreilly5/jamesreilly5.github.io/content/blog/lessons-from-5-failed-side-hustles/index.md

 ##### Some vanity metrics
 * 160 units sold
 * ~$160 revenue
 * ~2 years development time of evening and weekends.
-Th mmajority of work was photoshopping tilesheets, level design, coding was the easy part
+Th majority of work was photoshopping tilesheets, level design, coding was the easy part

 ##### Some _real_ metrics
 * Hourly wage: ~$0.08c